 - Wisdom Teeth Removal – Older teens face this procedure at some point.
 It’s good to be thinking about what goes into this surgery.

-A lot of teens do not care for their teeth as they should, leading to dental problems that can cost a lot of money.
-So as you think financially–maybe consider purchasing a discount dental plan–also be thinking of ways to encourage your kids to value their dental health.
+A lot of teens don’t care for their teeth as they should, leading to dental problems that can cost a lot of money.
+So as you think financially, consider purchasing a discount dental plan.
+Also think of ways to encourage your kids to value their dental health!

 3. Make it fun!